Last Updated on

-While Nvidia’s bleeding edge video card was released last month, we’re still waiting for the recently announced RDNA 3 frontrunner to hit the market in early December.
+While Nvidia’s bleeding edge video card was released first, and the recently announced RDNA 3 frontrunner hits the market today.

 Why is this?
 Well, there’s the performance potential of not just high-end 4K gaming, but also 8K with the best gaming monitors.
 The future is upon us, and we’re comparing the future of the best graphics cards for gaming this year.